jwulf/reproducer-35790/README.md

 The test should either always pass or always fail.

-The expectation is that the user task variables are always available when the user task is returned by the search endpoint.
+The expectation is that the user task and its variables are available when the user task is returned by the search endpoint.
+The retrieval of a `userTaskKey` from the Search User Tasks endpoint is taken as a statement of the existence of the User Task entity, and the Get User Task endpoint's knowledge of it.

 ## Actual behaviour

-The test intermittently fails on SaaS, as one of the entities cannot be found by key.
+The test intermittently fails on SaaS, as one of the entities (either User Task or User Task Variables) cannot be retrieved by `userTaskKey`, when the `userTaskKey` has been returned by the User Task search endpoint.

-_Sometimes_ the user task or the user task variables are not available.

 There are three failure states: